 Explore the Corcovado National Park

 With a stay in this stunning rainforest cabin, you’ll have direct access to both stunning coastline, as well as the incredible rainforests of the Corcovado National Park on the Osa Peninsula.
 The Corcovado National Park is a fabulous example of how diverse Costa Rica wildlife is, with over 240 species of bird and almost 150 species of mammal to discover.
-From tapirs, sloths, and monkeys to toucans and scarlet maw maws, not to mention the wild cats, including puma, ocelot, and the endangered jaguar there is plenty to keep even a veteran wildlife enthusiast occupied.
+From tapirs, sloths, and monkeys to toucans and scarlet maw maws, not to mention the wild cats, including puma, ocelot, and the endangered jaguar there is plenty to keep even a veteran wildlife enthusiast occupied in 2021.

 Go whale watching in the Marino Ballena National Park!
 Costa Rica wildlife in the waves